WilloS88/todo-app/readme.md

 3. **General Tools**:
    - Docker (for database)
    - Git (for version control)
-   - Text editor or IDE (VS Code/Visual Studio)
+   - Text editor or IDE
+     - VS Code (for frontend)
+     - Visual Studio (for backend)

 ---